pankaj1070/PortfolioAnalyzer/README.md

 PORTFOLIO ANALYZER:

 The Portfolio Analyzer analyzes the perfomance of stocks over a time period.
-Belwo are the 3 parts to our projects:
+Below are the 3 parts to our projects:

 1. Create a Portfolio of Stocks and analyze the perfomance of various Portfolios by Sectors,
 2. Optimization of most favourable portfolio.